Herbert W. Nickens Faculty Fellowship

 - A letter of recommendation from an individual of the nominee’s choosing.

-- A personal statement from the nominee discussing their motivations and objectives for a career in academic medicine and for achieving health equity for racial and ethnic minorities (not to exceed two double-spaced pages).
+- A personal statement from the nominee discussing their motivations and objectives for a career in academic medicine and for achieving equal access to care for underserved populations (not to exceed two double-spaced pages).

 - An itemized one-page budget with specific details on how the fellowship funds will be used.
 Include description of any supplemental resources that may support this project (e.g., other funding, protected time, etc.).